spipu/linky-reader/INSTALL.md

 Now you can test the web interface, it should display that the Log File is missing.

-The default username is  ̀admin` and the default password is `password`.
+The default username is `admin` and the default password is `password`.
 You must change it on the first login.

 ## Test